Let’s face it: a picture really is worth a thousand words, but an image you made yourself?

-You end up saving a lot of extra scripts, content and other junk that clutters up your hard drive.
+You end up saving a lot of extra scripts, content, and other junk that clutters up your hard drive.
 What if you could just have a screenshot of the page instead?

 Page2Images also lets you see what your site looks like on mobile devices via its mobile emulator:

-But, if you’d like something beyond the typical computer screen and mobile device as your choices, check out:
+If you’d like something beyond the typical computer screen and mobile device as your choices, check out:

 Want to show a group of people interacting with your app?
 Done.